• Skip to primary navigation

 Parmesan and Asiago cheese share several similarities, making them perfect substitutes for each other in various dishes.

-Both of these hard Italian cheeses are made from cow’s milk with a robust, nutty flavor profile.
+Both of these hard Italian cheeses are made from cow's milk with a strong, nutty flavor.

 They are also well-aged to achieve the distinct texture that sets them apart from other cheeses.

-Additionally, both Parmesan and Asiago are grated or shaved into fine pieces to enhance the flavors in pasta dishes, salads, and pizzas.
+Also, both Parmesan and Asiago are grated or shaved into fine pieces to improve the flavors in pasta dishes, salads, and pizzas.

 These cheeses can also provide natural cheesy flavor without adding too many calories to your diet.